 Does blood compatibility affect pregnancy?

-If your first pregnancy has Rh incompatibility with the child and the subsequent pregnancies had the same problem, then there is a likelihood that the antibodies formed will damage the child's body cells.
+In that case, there is a likelihood that the antibodies formed will damage the child's body cells.
 The doctor will have to prescribe a medical procedure that will help protect the child.

 Types of genotype